TokutatukoT/Enhanced-Worker/README.md

 # blessed-worker

-This mod enhances improvement rate.
+This mod decreases construction time for improvements.
 Have fun!